amolabs/docs/protocol.md

 ### Completing Block
-After processing state changes triggered by users' transactions in `DeliverTx()`, the nodes complete a block in `EndBlock()` by applying additional state changes which are the artifacts of following operations.
+After processing state changes triggered by users' transactions in `DeliverTx()`, the nodes complete a block in `EndBlock()` by applying additional state changes described in this section.

 #### Distributing Incentive

 `tx.fee` is collected while transactions are processed and it gets included in `blk.incentive`.
 Then, `blk.incentive` is distributed among the stakers and the delegators at the end of block creation.
 The process is explained in [incentive